WarwickRSE/DoxygenTricks/README.md

 for Academic developers and a few other handy tricks.

 ## Seeing the results
+The Github pages link above, or https://warwickrse.github.io//DoxygenFortran/dummy\_page.html links to a Github pages version of the generated docs.

-To see the generated docs, obtain Doxygen, and run it from the FortranExample subdirectory.
+To tweak or explore the generated docs, obtain Doxygen, and run it from the FortranExample subdirectory.
 By default, doxygen will use a local Doxyfile, which is provided.
 Then, open the file dummy\_page.html This redirects to the docs, so you can keep them all walled off in the html directory but still have a nice clickable/openable docs file in the root directory.